cloudmesh-community/fa18-523-57/paper/paper.md

 [@fa18-523-57-PyTorch-Wikipedia] and is a successor framework of Torch [@fa18-523-57-Torch] and has been built on it.
-Torch is a computing framework for scientific calculations wrapped in Lua, a programming language written in a general purpose programming language C [@fa18-523-57-C].
+Torch is a computing framework for scientific calculations wrapped in Lua, a programming language written in a general-purpose programming language C [@fa18-523-57-C].
 This framework, Torch runs even in constrained platforms through LuaJIT [@fa18-523-57-LuaJIT] a platform specific compiler.
 It is used extensively to implement machine learning and deep learning algorithms [@fa18-523-57-PyTorch-Wikipedia].
 It has a